Written by Joe Guglielmetti

 For this trip description, we will navigate the island clockwise from Fort Point.

 The crossing from Fort Point to the East Point on Richmond Island begins in a mooring field of lobster fishing boats.
-In addition to the fishing boats, around here you’ll often find a variety of paddle boarders.
-They’re great because they’re the only vessel on the sea that makes the kayak seem fast.

 When embarking on the initial crossing, either head directly toward East Point on Richmond Island, or hug the mainland to McKenney Point, and then cross.